ggandor/leap.nvim/README.md

   direction to follow), but you can still accept the first (presumably only) match with `<enter>`, even after one input.

-### Resolving highlighting conflicts in phase one

-If a directly reachable match covers a label, the match will get highlighted (telling the user, "Label underneath!"), and the label will only be displayed after the second input, that resolves the ambiguity.
-If a label gets positioned over another label (this might occur before EOL or the window edge, when the labels need to be shifted left), an "empty" label will be displayed until entering the second input.

-### Smart autojump
+#### Smart autojump

-Leap automatically jumps to the first match if the remaining matches can be covered by a limited set of "safe" target labels (keys you would not use right after a jump), but stays in place, and switches to an extended, more comfortable label set otherwise.
-For fine-tuning, see `:h leap-config`.
+Leap automatically jumps to the first match if the remaining matches can be covered by a limited set of "safe" target labels (keys you would not use right after a jump), but stays in place, and switches to an extended, more comfortable label set otherwise (the trade-off becomes more and more acceptable as the number of targets increases, since the probability of aiming for the very first target becomes less and less).
+For fine-tuning, see `:h leap-config` (`labels` and `safe_labels`).

-The rationale behind this is that the probability of the user aiming for the very first target lessens with the number of targets; at the same time, the probability of being able to reach the first target by other means (`www`, `f`, etc.) increases.
-That is, staying in place in exchange for more comfortable labels becomes a more and more acceptable trade-off.

-Smart autojump gives the best of both worlds between Sneak (jumps unconditionally, can only use a seriously limited label set) and Hop (labels everything, always requires that one extra keystroke).

 ## Configuration